AI for the Life Sciences

 • Name the biological object first.
 Sequence, structure, ligand, cell state, tissue, experiment, or clinical endpoint.
 The right model class depends on the object.

 • Name the validation object second.
-What experiment, benchmark, or independent dataset would change your decision if the model were wrong?
+Specify the experiment, benchmark, or independent dataset that would change the decision if the model were wrong.

 • Do not equate a model score with biological truth.
 A high pLDDT, a low Tanimoto, a strong attention weight: these are model outputs, not measurements.